xhxmt/xhxmt/README.md

 - 👋 Hi, I’m @xmt
 - 👀 I’m interested in ai
 - 🌱 I’m currently learning chemistry
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ai in chem
 - 📫 How to reach me xmt31@outlook.com

 <!---